 USA-based Organic Climbing is revered for having the highest quality crash pad foam in the game.
 With a specific focus on bouldering, Organic Climbing has invested careful attention over many years to develop an ideal landing surface maximized for safety and shock absorption.

 With a full 4 inches of padding, including an inch of stiff closed-cell foam and 3 inches of plush open-cell foam, the Full Pad ($199) is a streamlined workhorse that will hold up to many seasons’ worth of repeated falls.

 Featuring a 1,050-denier ballistic nylon shell and a 1,000-denier Cordura landing zone, the Full Pad’s surface materials match the quality of its foam.
 It’s also burly enough to hold up well to being dragged around on rugged terrain.

 Organic Climbing’s deluxe hip belt is well-padded with heavy loads and long approaches in mind.
 As with all Organic pads, the landing zone is customizable with your choice of background and accent colors upon purchase.

 At $199, the Full Pad provides to be a great value in every category.
 It’s a high-quality option for beginners looking for a do-it-all pad, or for experienced climbers looking to add more reliable surface area to their quiver of pads.

-While it can stand alone for shorter boulders with flat landings, at 36” x 48”, the Full Pad’s landing surface will often need to be complemented by additional pads.
+While it can stand alone for shorter boulders with flat landings, at 36 inches by 48 inches, the Full Pad’s landing surface will often need to be complemented by additional pads.

 Although slightly more expensive, the Organic Thick Big Pad ($329) is a large and well-designed option that we also recommend.
 For a smaller accessory pad from Organic, the Briefcase Pad ($109) is a handy piece of extra-lightweight protection.